tOxicV4p0r/little-lemon/README.md

     Chakra-UI 	- main UI
     Antd		- datepicker

-If anyone doesn't understand the instructions in the lesson like me, you can use this project as an example.
+If anyone is struggling to comprehend the instructions in the lesson like me, you can use this project as an example.

 > **The more you code, the more you learn.**